velesin/jasmine-jquery/README.md

     $('#sandbox').myTestedClassRemoverPlugin()
     expect($('#sandbox')).not.toHaveClass('my-class')

-This method also has a global short cut available:
+This method also has a global shortcut available:

 - `sandbox([{attributeName: value[, attributeName: value, ...]}])`